Daily Air Emissions Report

 - Partner elementary school benevolence fund donations

 New-Indy has a dedicated phone line for reporting concerns or feedback about our operations.
 Please call 803.670.2001 and make sure to tell us your name, phone number and the reason for your outreach.
-If you have an odor complaint, also indicate where you live, the date and time of day, duration and any other details about the incident.
+If you would like to report an odor observation, please fill out the submission form below.
 Complete information will enable us to evaluate the issue thoroughly and follow up as needed.